Table of Contents

 Cement and lime mortar are commonly used in this masonry.

-The selection of mortar depends upon the strength required, the color of the stone, and loads coming on the structure.
+The selection of mortar depends upon the strength required, the color of the stone, and loads coming from the structure.

 The following point should be considered while supervising the stone masonry.

-– The stone should be dressed properly according to types of masonry.
+~ The stone should be dressed properly according to the types of masonry.

-– No tensile stress should be produced anywhere because a stone is weak in tensile strength etc.
+~ No tensile stress should be produced anywhere because the stone is weak in tensile strength.

 3. Tools used in Stone Masonry